THE TIKKUN PATH™ MANIFESTO

 He had named something I had been too busy to look at directly.

-I had been using competence, spiritual practice, and relentless learning as armor.
+I had been using relentless learning, competence, and even spiritual practice as armor.
 Not consciously.
 But clearly.

 The change wasn’t immediate.
 That conversation planted a seed that took years to fully grow: healing doesn’t come from fixing yourself into adequacy.
 It comes from returning to what you already are.